timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 \lambda^*(t) = \mu + \sum_{t_i < t} \phi(t - t_i).
 $$

-$$\mu > 0$$ is the background rate: the rate at which events occur spontaneously, regardless of what has occured previously.
+$\mu > 0$ is the background rate: the rate at which events occur spontaneously, regardless of what has occured previously.
 For example, in malaria, this would be the reported cases.

-$$\phi(\cdot) \geq 0$$ is the triggering kernel: the extra rate presently contributed by a past event.
-It's input, $$t-t_i$$, is the time elapsed since the event at $$t_i$$.
+$\phi(\cdot) \geq 0$ is the triggering kernel: the extra rate presently contributed by a past event.
+It's input, $t-t_i$, is the time elapsed since the event at $t_i$.
 Typically, a kernel will start high and decay, so an event's influence is strongest immediately after its occurence, and then fades.
 In the case of malaria, this is local transmission.

-The sum runs over every event before time $$t$$.
+The sum runs over every event before time $t$.
 Each past event adds a decaying spike to the rate, which stack on top of the background.

-This is the definition of **self-exciting**, where an event raises $$\lambda^*(t)$$, increasing the likelihood of another event occuring, thus raising $$\lambda^*(t)$$ again.
+This is the definition of **self-exciting**, where an event raises $\lambda^*(t)$, increasing the likelihood of another event occuring, thus raising $\lambda^*(t)$ again.
 This feedback is what produces clusters of events in time, and unlike the inhomogeneous Poisson process (Section 1.3), the clustering is generated by the actual events occuring, not external forces.

 ## 2.3.
 Formalising kernels

-The kernel $$\phi$$ describes how an event's influence plays out overtime, and different choices of kernel will produce different model outcomes.
+The kernel $\phi$ describes how an event's influence plays out overtime, and different choices of kernel will produce different model outcomes.
 In the context of this review, there are three worth stating.

 **The exponential kernel** is the original and most common kernel: